customerio/esdb/README.md

 		value, _ := json.Marshal(e.data)

 		writer.Add(
 			[]byte(e.customerId), // block the event will be stored under. value,                // value can be any binary data. e.timestamp,          // all events will be stored sorted by this value.
-			"",                    // grouping. "" here means no grouping, store sequentially by timestamp.
+			"",                   // grouping. "" here means no grouping, store sequentially by timestamp. map[string]string{
-			[]string{e.eventType}, // We'll define one secondary index on event type.
+				"type": e.eventType, // We'll define one secondary index on event type.
+			},
 		)
 	}